 Then I came home with my infant in my arms.

-Only experience prepares you for how you will feel.
+Only experience prepares you for how you will feel postpartum.
 My baby suffered a fractured clavicle, while I suffered fourth degree tears.
-I felt like I was run over by a truck.
+I felt like I had been run over by a truck.
 Sleepless nights led to foggy days riddled with sweet moments.

 I hobbled to the bathroom for the first time, eased myself down on the commode, and then cried when I realized I left my hospital bag, full of postpartum supplies, on the kitchen table.
 I was ill-equipped to handle the pain, blood, and the disaster of my private bits.

 The birth of baby number one was rough.
 I swore to never go through it again.